singlestore-labs/wasi-data/README.md

 ## Proposal

-This design builds on active proposals for WASM and WASI like interface types for handles and records, shared-nothing linking, and others to create declared, strongly-typed, and sandboxed WASM modules for runtimes for [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) algorithms.
+This design builds on active proposals for WASM and WASI like interface types for handles and records, shared-nothing linking, and others to create declared, strongly-typed, and sandboxed WASM modules for runtimes for distributed algorithms.

 > A shared-nothing architecture partitions a whole application into multiple isolated units that encapsulate their mutable state; shared mutable state is either banned or significantly restricted.
 When multiple languages are used, then, it's natural to put separate languages into separate isolated units.
 In raw WebAssembly terms, a natural shared-nothing unit is a module which only imports and exports functions and immutable values, but not memories, tables or mutable globals.